-PLLUSS aims to develop a pupil's participation in planned activities, awareness and positive control of their surroundings, attention, co-operation and task completion.
+PLLUSS aims to develop a student's participation in planned activities, awareness and positive control of their surroundings, attention, cooperation and task completion.

-Pupils should be given access to experience as many activities and community-based opportunities as any child would in their own home thus ensuring a broad and balanced curriculum.
+Students should be given access to experience as many activities and community-based opportunities as any child would in their own home thus ensuring a broad and balanced curriculum.

-The pupils need to repeat activities so that they feel secure in understanding expectations and can begin to learn.
+The students need to repeat activities so that they feel secure in understanding expectations and can begin to learn.
 They have difficulties generalising skills or applying skills to new situations and learning opportunities, so the same skills are taught in a variety of settings and with a range of staff.
-Most pupils are not able to occupy themselves in a meaningful way and need adult support to engage in appropriate tasks safely.
+Most students are not able to occupy themselves and need adult support to engage in appropriate tasks safely.

-The pupils at The Loddon School need a long-term, flexible approach to learning where small steps and achievements are celebrated and built upon and the maintenance of skills is seen to be as important as learning new skills.
+The students at The Loddon School need a long-term, flexible approach to learning where small steps and achievements are celebrated and built upon, and the maintenance of skills is seen as important as learning new skills.